keiji-imai/blog/content/rants/whyblog/index.md

 ---

 I had no plans of making a blog a few months ago.
-Here are the reasons that changed my mind.
+Here's what changed my mind.

 ## For Inspiration
 Blogs can inspire people.
-Let me explain how.

 Inspiration has two ingredients.
 First, you have to see something awesome.
 Then you need to convince yourself that you can do it.